 Forested areas with a canopy of Slash pine, Long-leaf pine, Loblolly pine, or Pond pine.

 Pine Flatwoods is the most widespread type of habitat in Florida, occupying as much as 50% of the total land area.
-The topography of a flat-woods is low and relatively uniform, the soil is sandy, acidic with very little organic content and an underlying layer of marl or hardpan that not only inhibits drainage, it also prevents deep moisture from coming to the surface soil layer resulting in alternating seasonal periods of flood and drought.
+The topography of a flat-woods is low and relatively uniform, the soil is sandy, acidic with very little organic content and an underlying layer of marl or hardpan soil that not only inhibits drainage, it also prevents deep moisture from coming to the surface soil layer, resulting in alternating seasonal periods of flood and drought.
 The pine canopy is mostly open, allowing plenty of sunlight to reach understory shrubs, herbs and grasses.
 Fire in these flatwoods occurs every 2 to 15 years.

 moist pine flatwoods Longleaf pine flatwoods